 - Increased innovation potential

-- Reduced risks associate with human safety or product liability
+- Reduced risks associated with human safety or product liability

 - Reduced need for after-market support and customer service costs